 Regulated firms are constantly challenged to deliver an effective balance between robust anti-fraud procedures and a great customer use experience.
 This is particularly seen where complex products and services have to be appropriately explained to prospective customers and in turn, interested individuals must be efficiently on-boarded before sales can be completed.
 The widening knowledge and skills gap between firms provides both new threats and opportunities.

-In response, The Telegraph Group requested Icon UK to work with them to provide independent, specialist consultancy on identity management and process automation specifically to develop this Masterclass series.
+In response, The Telegraph Group requested Icon UK to work with them to provide independent, specialist consultancy on identity management and process automation specifically to develop this Masterclass series (published in The Telegraph and Business Reporter; now reproduced here), also available as Podcast and eBook summary.

 The player supports TAB to change the controls.
 Update Required<br/>To play the media you will need to either update your browser to a recent version or update your <a href='http://get.adobe.com/flashplayer/' target='_blank'>Flash plugin</a>.